 - supports the implementation of the UPR recommendations

 Once the third cycle recommendations are adopted at the Human Rights Council in September 2017, we will be working with the UK government to encourage their implementation.
 The UN Human Rights Council expects states to consult NHRIs and non-governmental organisations (NGOs), charities and interest groups on the recommendations received in order to form a UPR implementation plan.

 Next UK UPR milestones

-- the UK's third UPR takes place in April to May of 2017
+The formal adoption of the UK's third cycle recommendations takes place in September 2017

 Last updated: 01 Aug 2017